cjmach/sslping/README.md

 # Testing

-To test sslping, we used OPNSense + Squid running on a VM with a couple of network interface cards (NIC):
+To test `sslping`, we used OPNSense + Squid running on a VM with a couple of network interface cards (NIC):
 - A host-only NIC for the LAN
 - A NAT NIC for the WAN

 Steps to configure Squid using OPNSense Web Interface:
-1. Go to "System / Firmware / Plugins" and install **os-squid** plugin;
+1. Go to "System / Firmware / Plugins" and install `os-squid` plugin;
 2. Go to "Services / Squid Web Proxy / Administration" and check "Enable proxy" on the "General Proxy Settings" tab;
 3. On the "Forward Proxy" tab, ensure you have the following settings: